points-of-view/circles/README.md

 * Run the app with `yarn tauri dev`

 > [!NOTE]
-> Make sure you have rust and node installed when not using Nix to manage your environment.
+> Make sure you have rust, node, and the diesel-cli installed when not using Nix to manage your environment.